Updated: Aug 1

 Plants with the highest levels of ergothioneine include tempeh, asparagus, and garlic.
 Trace amounts can be found in basil, tofu, cumin, pepper, red and black beans, Japanese seaweed, kiwi, various nuts (pistachios, almonds), oats, pomegranate, passion fruit, onions, and durian.

-Mechanism of Action and Therapeutic Effects of EGT
+Mechanism of Action of EGT

 Oxidative damage can occur in the eyes because of their high exposure to oxygen; this process underlies eye disease.
 Substantial EGT is found in the eyes and is decreased in the lens and corneas of patients with cataracts.
 EGT could help counteract eye aging.